pootle/piCameraWeb/README.md

 a Raspberry Pi Zero.
 I found existing packages like Motion ( / motioneye) and RPi Cam Web Interface rather frustrating for various reasons, so I've spent some time making this into a viable application / package in its own right.

-This software is still a work in progress and should be regarded as alpha / experimental at the moment.
+This software is still a work in progress and should be regarded as beta at the moment.

 The camera driving software exclusively uses the raspberry pi python interface, and uses the splitter port capability to enable (up to) 4 different camera streams to run in parallel, exploiting the GPU as much as possible to improve performance.